nokorinotsubasa/jenkins-docker-agent/README.md

 >`nokorinotsubasa/agent175:v5`

-- Set the `"Remote File system Root"` as `/home/ubuntu`
+- Set the `"Remote File system Root"` as `/home/ubuntu`;

 ![](https://github.com/nokorinotsubasa/project-docker-agent/blob/1388f56c3cfcb3e2416d5c6383ab16a9b3cc3d6c/images/DockerAgentTemplateConfiguration.png)

 - On the connect method option choose connect with ssh;

-- On `ssh key`, select `"Use configured SSH credentials"`
+- On `ssh key`, select `"Use configured SSH credentials"`;

 - On credential, add an `"Username and password"` type of credentials;

 - Set username as `jenkins` and password as `jenkins`, this was defined on the custom docker image which will run the docker agent;

-- On Host key Verification Strategy, choose `"Non verifying Verification Strategy"`, this is not recommended and will be done just for demonstration.
+- On Host key Verification Strategy, choose `"Non verifying Verification Strategy"`;

+>`this is not recommended and will be done just for demonstration`

 ![](https://github.com/nokorinotsubasa/project-docker-agent/blob/1388f56c3cfcb3e2416d5c6383ab16a9b3cc3d6c/images/DockerAgentTemplateSSHConfiguration.png)